vedsarkushwaha/GameTheoryMiniProject/README.md

 # GameTheoryMiniProject
-Repository for game theory mini project taken in Indian Institute of Science, Bangalore in Spring Semester 2015
+Repository for "Game Theory mini-project" taken at Indian Institute of Science, Bangalore in Spring Semester 2015.